Worker Dies In 50-Foot Fall At Gateway Tunnel Project In Manhattan: 'Hardest Worker You'd Meet'

 The exact cause of the fall remains under investigation.
 FDNY officials said Sanchez was wearing a harness when he fell.

-The Gateway Tunnel project is a $16.1 billion effort to build new rail tunnels beneath the Hudson River.
+The Gateway Tunnel project is a $16.1 billion effort to build new rail tunnels beneath the Hudson River connecting New York and New Jersey.
 Sanchez, an immigrant from Honduras, worked for New York Concrete Company.

 “They always tell us, we’re being behind schedule, being behind schedule,” Rodas told the outlet.
 “We’re humans working all those crazy hours that we work ..
 The body gets tired.”